Councils were largely compliant with legislation which required documents to be created or updated, the Inspectorate found.

 This project allowed us curate and publish a suite of policies to our website.
 We strongly suggest that councils take the opportunity to benchmark their own council policies against those on our website.

-The sample policies are part of a broader collection of information for councils under our on our website.
+The sample policies are part of a broader collection of information for councils under our ’resources for councils’ section on our website.
 Councils will also find fact sheets, case studies on investigations, case studies on compliance examinations and summaries of our recent reports.